danielBingham/danielbingham.github.io/source/_posts/2022-08-03-we-might-have-a-way-to-fix-scientific-publishing.md

 Sponsors](https://github.com/sponsors/danielBingham).
 You'll need to make a GitHub Account, but it's free.

-If I successfully raise that much, I will form the non-profit.
-If I raise substantially more than that I will hire additional engineers, designers, product managers, devops, and QE to help with development.
+If we successfully raise that much, I will form the non-profit.
+If we raise substantially more than that I will hire additional engineers, designers, product managers, devops, and QE to help with development.
 I will also be pursuing grant funding once we reach the closed beta period.
 Any leads in that